-Tennessee operates a THDA-funded Housing Trust Fund commonly known as the "Housing Trust Fund", "HTF", or the "Tennessee Housing Trust Fund" While all references in this program description and other related documentation refer to this funding as the "National HTF" or "NHTF", all federal requirements will identify this resource as the "Housing Trust Fund" or "HTF".
+Tennessee operates a THDA-funded Housing Trust Fund commonly known as the "Housing Trust Fund", "HTF", or the "Tennessee Housing Trust Fund" While all references in this program description and other related documentation refer to the funding available under this program description as the "National HTF" or "NHTF", all federal requirements will identify this resource as the "Housing Trust Fund" or "HTF".
 Applicants and recipients of NHTF funding must maintain awareness of this distinction in all program documentation.